ashrithzxy/Daily-Vitals-Tracker/README.md

-# Blood Pressure GSheet API
+# Google Sheets Vitals Tracker

-A FastAPI application that serves APIs which update a google sheet with blood pressure related data.
+A FastAPI application that serves APIs that update a google sheet with blood pressure-related data.

-A family member has been tasked to monitor their blood pressure, pulse and weight daily.
+A family member has been tasked to monitor their blood pressure, pulse, and weight daily.
-Currently they are taking the readings and updating a Google Sheet on their phone.
+Currently, they are taking the readings and updating a Google Sheet on their phone.
 Now, we all know working with an excel sheet on a tiny mobile screen is a tedious task.
-In order to make this ordeal suck less, I figured why not make an API which handles the "updating the Google Sheets" part and the only thing left to do is give this API the data.
+To make this ordeal suck less, I figured why not make an API which handles the "updating the Google Sheets" part and the only thing left to do is give this API the data.

-This application should do the following:
-1. Create a new sheet at the beginning of every month and add column headers.
+Made a simple HTML form that makes it easier to enter data on a mobile screen.
+A simple JS snippet to send the HTML form data to the back-end as JSON.

+As of now, we need a Google spreadsheet to already exist, an individual sheet having its title in the format of "%b%y" and this sheet to have the necessary column headers.
+Future versions will be able to do these tasks automatically.

+The current version does the following tasks:
+1. Get data from the front-end.
 2. Calculate avg blood pressure and weight.
-3. Account for no weight data.
+3. Update Google Sheet with new data.
-4. Update records for given date if data already exists.

-## Phase I

-Assuptions:
-- Spreadsheet and month sheet aleady exist with column headers.

-Requirements:
-- Add data at the end of sheet.

-## Phast II

-Assumptions:
-- Spreadsheet exists, month sheet doesn't exist.
-- BP is taken in the morning and at night.

-# Phase III

-Assumptions:
-- (Check if this is possible) Spreadsheet doesn't exist.
-New spreadsheet is created and new month sheet is added with column headers.
-- Day was skipped.
-Clock process should check last entered date.